hincz-lab/Evolution-Counterdiabatic-Driving/README.md

 ## Other contents of this repository

+### Configurations

+`NDim.cfg` contains the base configuration, without counterdiabatic driving.
+Parameter modifications used to run other conditions were specified as command-line arguments.
+For the exact values used to generate data in the paper, see the SLURM submission scripts in the `config` directory.

 ### Driving prescriptions

 The three driving prescriptions used in the paper are in the `driving_prescriptions` directory.
 The numbers after `maxc` in the filenames indicate the maximum allowed drug concentration in each.
 These prescriptions where derived as explained in the paper.
+These prescriptions are designed specifically for the pyrimethamine resistance fitness landscape with the drug increase profile described by FITNESS_CHANGE_RULE 3, a mutation rate of .001, and a carrying capacity of 5,000,000.

 ### Fitness landscapes